 - Fatty tissue deposits (may be noticeable in the breast area)

 - Eating disorders

-- Acanthosis nigricans (dark velvety skin around the neck and other areas)
+- Acanthosis nigricans is a kind of acanthosis (dark velvety skin around the neck and the other regions)

-- The appearance of stretch marks on the hips and back
+- Stretch marks on the hips and back are a common occurrence.

 - Sleep apnoea

 - Problems with orthopedics (such as flat feet or dislocated hips)

 - Early puberty in girls/delayed puberty in boys

 Also read: Obesity In America- The Biggest Threat he Country’s Future

 The earlier onset of type 2 diabetes, obesity-related depression, heart disease, blood vessel disease, and social isolation in teens and children are often seen by healthcare professionals and doctors.
 In addition, the risk factors become more prominent the longer a person is fat.